MS, NCC, LPC

 I maintain a full-time private practice in Glastonbury, CT, specializing in perinatal mood and anxiety disorders, fertility journeys and motherhood challenges for individuals and couples.
 I have found my past experience in trauma gets called upon much more often than I could have anticipated a decade ago and so became the need for birth trauma education!
 I see many clients with past traumas and recent birth traumas and work with holistic and conventional providers to help women heal from their trauma, finding joy in their motherhood experience and reconnecting with their families.

 When I am not doing this incredibly fulfilling work I enjoy spending time with my husband, our three children and our three dogs- it's a busy, furry home and I wouldn't trade it for anything!

-This online learning course has been approved by NASW/CT Chapter for 4 CECs.
+This online learning course is pending renewal for 4 CECs.

 Summary of Course Content:

 - How does past trauma impact family planning and perinatal mental health